Top 10 Best Cell Phone Services

 How come Koodo is not in the top ten?
 It's ranked Canada's best cellphone carrier!
 They also have amazing plans and phones.
 The people there are extremely helpful and nice.
 It also doesn't have fixed contracts.
 This should be in the top ten at least!

-For 30 dollars a month: unlimited data, texting, calling - I don't know, you tell me.
+For $30 a month: unlimited data, texting, calling - I don't know, you tell me.

-Better services in the Eastern Kentucky Area there can be with 4G LTE services covering a wide spread.
+There can be better services in the Eastern Kentucky area with 4G LTE services covering a wide spread.

 EE cares about their customers like me.
 They are really nice and friendly, the best British phone service.